neilgee/slicknav-menu/readme.md

 Option to add a logo.

-Internationalized
+Filter Hook.

+Internationalized.

-Combine multiple menus into one Mobile Mega Menu
+Combine multiple menus into one Mobile Mega Menu.